Hey there! Welcome to my blog!

-A bit about me I’m 38 years old.
+A bit about me: My name’s Ed Chan.
+I’m 40 years old.
 I was born in Epsom, UK, to a Chinese father (Pele) and a Filipina mother (Lina).
 I have one sister (Rebecca) and one brother-in-law (Dan).
 I’m married to Angelique.
 I live in Wandsworth, London.

-I love eating and drinking Currently enjoying buttermilk fried chicken, Neapolitan sourdough pizza and my NutriBullet.
+I love eating and drinking One of my passions!
+Right now, I love natural wine, craft beer, buttermilk fried chicken, Neapolitan sourdough pizza and my Vitamix.

 Professionally Check out my LinkedIn profile here